mongodb/docs/source/includes/fact-oidc-providers.rst

     - Frequency, in seconds, to request an updated JSON Web Key Set (JWKS) from the IDP.
       A setting of 0 disables polling.

+      When more than one IDP is defined, this must be the same value for each configuration that shares an ``issuer``.

   * - ``supportsHumanFlows``